Released: 2 September 1991

 Strange Fascination, David Buckley

 Two songs on Tin Machine II – ‘Stateside’ and ‘Sorry’ – were sung by the band’s drummer Hunt Sales.
-The album also saw a return for Kevin Armstrong, who played rhythm guitar on ‘If There Is Something’ and piano on ‘Shopping For Girls’.
+The album also saw a return for Kevin Armstrong, who played rhythm guitar on ‘If There Is Something’ – an outtake from the first album – and piano on ‘Shopping For Girls’.

 ‘If There Is Something’ was a cover version of Roxy Music’s 1972 song.
 It was the only non-original song on Tin Machine II.